-The Cairns Group is a coalition of 19 agricultural exporting countries which account for over 25 per cent of the world’s agricultural exports.
-During the current WTO Doha Round of negotiations the Group has continued to push for the liberalisation of trade in agricultural exports, a cause that unites the Group across language, cultural and geographic boundaries.
-Made up of developed and developing countries across five continents, the Group is committed to achieving free and fair trade in agriculture that provides real and sustainable benefits for the developing world.
+The Cairns Group is a coalition of 19 agricultural exporting countries (members) which account for more than 25 per cent of the world’s agricultural exports, and one observer (Ukraine).
+Since the Group's establishment in Cairns, Australia, on 25-27 August 1986, its members have continued to push for liberalisation of global trade in agricultural exports.
+This objective unites the Group across language, cultural and geographic boundaries.
+Made up of developed and developing countries from six continents, the Group is committed to achieving free and fair trade in agriculture that provides real and sustainable benefits for the developing world.

 The Cairns Group is an excellent example of successful coalition building in the trade area.
 By acting collectively it has had more influence and impact on the agriculture negotiations than any individual members could have had independently.

 Members of the Group are: Argentina, Australia, Brazil, Canada, Chile, Colombia, Costa Rica, Guatemala, Indonesia, Malaysia, New Zealand, Pakistan, Paraguay, Peru, the Philippines, South Africa, Thailand, Uruguay and Viet Nam.
 Ukraine is an observer of the Group.